 Suresh Chandra Gupta

-Note fro Mamta: This is how my later father taught us how to make omelette.
+Note fro Mamta: This is how my late father taught us to make an omelette.
 Indian omelette is quite spicy and well cooked on both sides, unlike the traditional Western omelette, which is well cooked on the outside and soft and runny on the inside.
-This may have something to do with the desire to avoid the risk of salmonella infection found in some eggs in that part of the world.
+This may have something to do with the desire to avoid the risk of salmonella infection found in some eggs in that part of the world, specially in my father’s days.

 This omelette can be made for a hearty breakfast, brunch or even a light meal in the evening.
 All my family, including my son in-law Pete, love this omelette.
 The recipe is from my late father, who used milk in place of cream, I don't usually add either.
 Serves 4